iBat/devextreme-quill/docs/modules/table.md

 #### getTable

-Get the table at the specified range.
+Gets the specified range of the table.

 **Methods**